Scroll To See More Images

 Our mission at STYLECASTER is to bring style to the people, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

-With a near 5-star rating backed by over 1,000 customer reviews, this budget-friendly water filter is designed to filter out sediment, calcium and other damaging contaminants.
-In addition to its powerful 12-step filtration system, this shower head filter also blocks the growth of mold, bacteria and funghi, all of which can also affect your internal health.
+This budget-friendly water filter is designed to filter out sediment, calcium and other damaging contaminants.
+In addition to its powerful 12-step filtration system, this shower head filter also blocks the growth of mold, bacteria, and fungi, all of which can also affect your internal health.

 Commonly used in salons to remove mineral buildup prior to color services, this inclusive set works to restore hair’s health by detoxifying the scalp and follicle from toxins after consistent exposure to hard water.
 If you’re about to get your hair colored, this is a game-changing pre-treatment that will ensure your strands take to the color.
 It’s also an excellent weekly treatment to defend your locks against hard water.